 Are You Considering Contact Lenses?

 After living with glasses, you might be ready to try out contact lenses.
 In addition, your child might be old enough to give them a try.
-In either case, knowing what to expect when you visit our team at Vision Plus in San Antonio, TX, or Bandera, TX, makes it easier to plan your exam.
+In either case, knowing what to expect when you visit our team at Vision Plus in San Antonio, TX, makes it easier to plan your exam.

 Contact Lens Exam